LuemmelSec/LuemmelSec.github.io/_posts/2021-11-26-Go-away-VMK-you-are-drunk.md

 # The journey begins

 I´ll be honest with you.
 In first place I just partly red the articles referenced in the intro section.
 The only thing that got me and what I understood was: You can buy an [ICEStick](https://www.latticestore.com/searchresults/tabid/463/searchid/1/searchvalue/ice40hx1k-stick-evn/default.aspx) for 40$ and make it read all the VMKs, when reading Denis blog.
-How dumb I was.

 <img src="/images/2021-11-26/dumb.png">

-So I bought the ICEStick which now is more like 80$ instead of 40$ (thanks chip shortage you lil' asshole), had a really hard time getting all the tools and stuff working (there are million ways of doing the same stuff), only to find out that the config Denis wrote for it, was only capable of reading LPC messages and extracting the VMK out of them.
+So I bought the ICEStick which now is more like 80$ instead of 40$ (thanks chip shortage you lil' asshole), had a really hard time getting all the tools and stuff working (there are millions ways of doing the same stuff), only to find out that the config Denis wrote for it, was only capable of reading LPC messages and extracting the VMK out of them.
 Guess what - the test notebook I had was using SPI.
 Fuck.
 There goes my dream of a 40$ tool that's doing all the magic stuff to the TPM, no matter what device you throw it at.
 I spent some hours searching for solutions to make it talk and read SPI, but gave up as this is too deep down the rabbit hole for me.

 So off to plan B. Denis also describes how he used a [DSLogic Plus](https://www.dreamsourcelab.com/shop/logic-analyzer/dslogic-plus/) to do all the stuff on a TPM 1.2.
 Great I thought to myself, they tell you something about refunds if not satisfied and 150$ is okay.
-So the device arrives, I head over to Denis blog again aaaaaaaand - yes this variant was using the LPC bus aswell.
+So the device arrives, I head over to Denis blog again aaaaaaaand - yes this variant was using the LPC bus as well.
-Goddammit you stupid sucker.

 <img src="/images/2021-11-26/nopls.jpg">

 But wait, there is also a High Level Analyzer for the sigrok project available for [TPM 2.0 and SPI](https://pythonawesome.com/libsigrok-stacked-protocol-decoder-for-tpm-2-0-transactions-from-an-spi-bus/).
 The problem with the DSLogic is, that it only has very little memory to buffer data, and for stream mode it only supports USB 2.0, which would allow us to catch some seconds on 4 channels with 100MHz.
 Let me quickly check that.
 I need 5 channels.
 Frustration is rising.

 But Denis ran into the same problems.
-The solution for him was to capture the clock signal seperately.
+The solution for him was to capture the clock signal separately.
 I was able to do the same, hack together the data, and finally had everything I needed.
 Mission complete one would guess.
 But not for me.
-I did like 100000000000000000 testruns capturing data and clock.
+I did like 100000000000000000 test runs capturing data and clock.
 Sometimes the SPI decoder got me readable data, sometimes it didn´t.
 What never gave me data was the VMK extractor.
 I tried with DSView as well as PulseView - no chance.
-I thought okay, write the nice people from DSLogic, that you would like to send back the device and have a refund.
+I thought okay, write the nice people from DSLogic that you would like to send back the device and have a refund.

 <img src="/images/2021-11-26/tumblweed1.png">